Colgate-Palmolive Award for Student Research Training in Alternative Methods

 Deadline: October 9

 The training should help toxicology graduate students enhance their thesis or dissertation research.
-The overall goal is to support the replacement, reduction, or refinement of currently used animal models in toxicology research and testing.
+The overall goal is to support the replacement of currently used animal models in toxicology research and testing.
 The proposal will include a budget of up to $3,750 to defray travel, per diem, training expenses, and research costs.

 Criteria for award:

 - Enrolled in PhD or MS study in the discipline of toxicology